gax1985/OpenCorporation/The Human Family.md

 ###### Once upon a time ...

-...  a **Writer**, a **Patent Lawyer**, a **Psychologist** and an **Artificial-Intelligence Developer** fatefully happened to be in a quaint café.
+...  a **Writer**, a **Patent Lawyer**, a **Psychologist** , a **Blockchain Developer** and an **Artificial-Intelligence Developer**  fatefully happened to be in a quaint café.
 The writer appeared to be quite visibly depressed.
 Since the café was smaller in size than its more-affluent counterparts, the psychologist heard the frustrated lamentations of the writer, and proceeded to approach the writer.
 They proceeded to have an interesting conversation :

->> [!question]
->
+**Psychologist:** "Are you feeling alright? please forgive my intrusion, but you appeared to be quite distressed.
+I was quite concerned, and felt compelled to approach you"

+**Writer:** "I am feeling absolutely beat down by this downward spiral a writer's life.
+I have written 8 novels thus far, and every novel I have written, I intended on providing the audience with what they are looking for.
+It seems that every time I have attempted to publish my novels, I have no idea who to approach.
+I have shared my works with my fellow-more-distinguished writers, who commented that my work is creative, innovative and caters to the audience's tastes ...".

+ **Psychologist:** "I am sorry to hear that.
+It is sadly an all-too-common reality for writers in our times, as there are a large number of writers who get lost on the path to their creative success.
+Nonetheless, I urge you to not give up the fight".

+(... the **Patent Lawyer** approaches ...)

+**Patent Lawyer** : "I apologize about disturbing you, but I could not avoid overhearing your conversation.
+May I offer you my humble services?
+I am a Patent-Lawyer,  and patents are my bread-and-butter.
+If you like, I would be happy to produce a patent for your latest novel, and I know my way around the numerous publishing houses in our city!"

+( ... the **Writer**'s facial features shifted from sorrowful expression to a slightly-joyful yet weakened smile ...)

+**Writer** : "That would be incredible!"

+**Psychologist**: "May I also offer you my services?
+I would be more than happy to aid you on your creative journey by psychologically analyzing your characters' personalities, their interactions with the other personalities in your novel and provide you with a different point of view to contrast your own!"

+(...
+The **Writer**'s smile grew wider ... the **Artificial Intelligence Developer** approaches ...)

+**Artificial Intelligence Developer**: "...
+Please forgive my instrusion, but I think I have an idea that could help!
+Artificial Intelligence is my speciality, and I train *Large Language Models* on a variety of topics, such as Imagery, Creative Writing and Software Development.
+I can provide you with the means to utilize *Large Language Models* in your creative writing, and to aid me in training my model to aid fellow writers like yourself in improving their writing chops!"

+( ... the **Writer** is ecstatic at this point ...)